hadim/bain/README.md

 - 🌡 Monitor **temperature**, **pressure** and **humidity**.
 - ✈ Data are sent to a custom **MQTT** broker as a **JSON** string.
 - 🕕 **Time is syncronized** every 6h with NTP and the **timezone** can be specified.
-- 😴 Deep sleep mode can be enabled to reduce power consumption.
+- 😴 Deep sleep mode can be enabled to **reduce power consumption**.
 A standard LiPo battery of [1200 mAh](https://www.adafruit.com/product/258) can last about a week.
 Consumption is ~6.5mA while in deep sleep mode (optional).
-- 🔋 Monitor battery level (optional).
+- 🔋 Monitor **battery level** (optional).
 - 💡 The source code is profusely commented and factorized.
-It should be easily to adapt to your needs.
+It should be **easy to adapt** to your needs.

 ## Instructions